-It must be stressed that antihistamines will not cure these ailments, they are merely used to help provide relief to the symptoms.
+It must be stressed that these natural options will not cure the ailments, they are merely used to help provide relief to the symptoms.

 Anti-histimines, you might be interested to know, are also one of the main ingredients in motion sickness pills, cough syrup and sleeping pills.

 Some of the main side effects of the chemical versions are:

 This thoroughbred threesome is an absolute must on your list of natural replacements.

 The following herbs have many benefits and beneficial medicinal properties coupled with their antihistamine qualities.

 Warning: People who are allergic to ragweed can also cross-react to Echinacea.